ANCER: Anisotropic Certification via Sample-wise Volume Maximization: Introduction

-Our contributions are threefold. \textbf{(i)} We provide a general and simpler analysis compared to prior art~\cite{cohen2019certified,yang2020randomized} that paves the way for the certification of \textit{anisotropic} regions characterized by any norm, holding prior art as special cases.
-We then specialize our result to regions that, for a positive definite $\mathbf{A}$, are ellipsoids, \ie $\|\mathbf{A}\delta\|_2 \leq c$, and generalized cross-polytopes, \ie $\|\mathbf{A}\delta\|_1 \leq c$, generalizing both $\ell_2$ \cite{cohen2019certified} and $\ell_1$ \cite{lecuyer2019certified,yang2020randomized} certification (Section~\ref{sec:theory}). \textbf{(ii)} We introduce a new evaluation framework to compare methods that certify general (isotropic or anisotropic) regions.
+Our contributions are threefold. \textbf{(i)} We provide a general and simpler analysis compared to prior art~\citep{cohen2019certified,yang2020randomized} that paves the way for the certification of \textit{anisotropic} regions characterized by any norm, holding prior art as special cases.
+We then specialize our result to regions that, for a positive definite $\mathbf{A}$, are ellipsoids, \ie $\|\mathbf{A}\delta\|_2 \leq c, c>0$, and generalized cross-polytopes, \ie $\|\mathbf{A}\delta\|_1 \leq c$, generalizing both $\ell_2$ \citep{cohen2019certified} and $\ell_1$ \citep{lecuyer2019certified,yang2020randomized} certification (Section~\ref{sec:theory}). \textbf{(ii)} We introduce a new evaluation framework to compare methods that certify general (isotropic or anisotropic) regions.
 We compare two general certificates by defining that a method certifying $\mathcal{R}_1$ is superior to another certifying $\mathcal{R}_2$, if $\mathcal{R}_1$ is a strict superset to $\mathcal{R}_2$.
-Further, we define a standalone quantitative metric as the volume of the certified region, and specialize it for the cases of ellipsoids and generalized cross-polytopes (Section~\ref{sec:evaluation}). \textbf{(iii)} We propose \ANCER, an anisotropic certification method that performs sample-wise (\ie per sample in the test set) region volume maximization (Section~\ref{sec:ancer}).
-We conduct experiments on CIFAR-10~\cite{krizhevsky2009learning} with ResNet18 and WideResNet40, and on ImageNet~\cite{deng2009imagenet} with ResNet50 (Section~\ref{sec:experiments}).
-In addition to providing anisotropic certificates, we show that restricting \ANCER's certification region to $\ell_1$ and $\ell_2$-balls outperforms state-of-the-art $\ell_1$ and $\ell_2$ results from previous works~\cite{yang2020randomized,alfarra2020data}.
-We also show that the volume of the certified region is significantly larger than all existing methods, thus setting a new state-of-the art in certified accuracy.
+Further, we define a standalone quantitative metric as the volume of the certified region, and specialize it for the cases of ellipsoids and generalized cross-polytopes (Section~\ref{sec:evaluation}). \textbf{(iii)} We propose \ANCER, an anisotropic certification method that performs sample-wise (\ie per sample in the test set) region volume maximization (Section~\ref{sec:ancer}), generalizing the data-dependent, memory-based solution from~\cite{alfarra2020data}.
+Through experiments on CIFAR-10~\citep{krizhevsky2009learning} and ImageNet~\citep{deng2009imagenet}, we show that restricting \ANCER's certification region to $\ell_1$ and $\ell_2$-balls outperforms state-of-the-art $\ell_1$ and $\ell_2$ results from previous works~\citep{yang2020randomized,alfarra2020data}.
+Further, we show that the volume of the certified regions are significantly larger than all existing methods, thus setting a new state-of-the-art in certified accuracy. \rebuttal{We highlight that while we effectively achieve state-of-the-art performance, it comes at a high cost given the data-dependency requirements.
+A discussion of the limitations of the solution is presented in Section~\ref{sec:ancer}.}